SAFETY HAZARD WARNINGS FOR LITHIUM-ION POLYMER BATTERIES

 - Batteries may be safely discharged at temperatures between 4°F and 140°F (-20°C and 60°C).
 Note this is the safe battery temperature rather than ambient temperature.
 Heavy use (frequent flashing) will cause the battery to develop internal heat beyond the ambient temperature.
 It is recommended that the discharge duty cycle be limited to 50% or less for long-term continuous use (more than 5-10 minutes).
 Example: If recycle time is, say 4 seconds, allow 8 seconds between shots.
 If shooting is in ambient temperatures above 105°F (41°C), lower duty cycles are recommended.
 Typically, in Vagabond units, the inverter will temporarily shut down if overheated from excess duty cycle.
 Note that battery capacity is lower at cold temperatures.

 - Batteries should be stored at temperatures between 40°F and 80°F (4°C and 27°C) for maximum life and safety.
 Higher storage temperatures increase the self-discharge rate from the nominal 1-2% per month to as high as 35% per month, and can reduce battery life and increase the possibility of catastrophic failure with long term high temperature storage.
-Never store batteries at temperatures higher than 170°F (76°C) as this can potentially result in self-combustion, particularly in LiNiMnCoO2 (NMC) batteries.
-LiFePO4 batteries are intrinsically safer, more tolerant and robust than LiNiMnCoO2 (NMC) batteries.
+Never store batteries at temperatures higher than 170°F (76°C) as this can potentially result in self-combustion.

 - Batteries may be stored at 100% charge if used frequently.
 However, for maximum life, batteries infrequently used should be stored at 40% to 70% charge.
 An easy way to bring a discharged battery into the proper long-term storage charge is to charge for about 60 minutes with the supplied charger.
-An easy way to reduce a fully charged Vagabond VML or VLX battery down to the recommended long-term storage charge is to connect and operate the Vagabond into a 100-watt table lamp for about 30 minutes.
 Batteries in long-term storage at room temperature should receive a refresh charge every three months or so.
-If you are unsure of the state of charge of Vagabond batteries, turn the Vagabond ON and observe the battery gauge LEDs.
-Ideal long-term charge is present if the center LED (>50% charge) is lit.
+If you are unsure of the state of charge of the battery, turn it on and observe the battery gauge LEDs.
+Ideal long-term charge is 50%.

-Lithium Ion batteries contain elements that may pose health risks to individuals if they are allowed to leach into the ground water supply.
+Lithium-ion polymer batteries contain elements that may pose health risks to individuals if they are allowed to leach into the ground water supply.
 In some countries, it may be illegal to dispose of these batteries in standard household waste.
-Fortunately, many recycling facilities exist that process lithium ion batteries, in part due to the value of the materials contained within the individual cells.
+Fortunately, many recycling facilities exist that process lithium-ion polymer batteries, in part due to the value of the materials contained within the individual cells.
 In the United States and Canada, a large network of over 30,000 battery drop-off locations may be found at www.call2recycle.org.

 To render the battery safe, apply tape over any exposed connectors to prevent the accidental shorting of the positive and negative terminals of the battery during transport.
 Place each battery into its own plastic bag, seal the bag, and deposit the battery into the recycling container.
 NEVER dispose of the battery in a fire or incinerator, as the battery may catch fire and explode.